Real-hackbard/ASCii-to-HTML/README.md

 </br>

-::speech_balloon:: JavaScript code for automatic conversion: If you are looking for a programmed solution to generate a reproducible web color (hex code) from any ASCII string, this function will help:
+:speech_balloon: JavaScript code for automatic conversion: If you are looking for a programmed solution to generate a reproducible web color (hex code) from any ASCII string, this function will help:

 ```java
 function asciiToWebColor(str) {